 The side plank hip raise is a modified side plank variation and involves hip movement.

-How To Side Plank Hip Raise
+Steps to Side Plank Hip Raises:

 11. Side Plank Leg Raise